gsoft-inc/wl-squide/docs/upgrading/migrate-to-firefly-v9.0.md

 ## Migrate a module

-!!!info
-A migration example from v8 to v9 is available for the [wl-squide-monorepo-template](https://github.com/gsoft-inc/wl-squide-monorepo-template/commit/87489f0541cc959f437133f2afd8c0a9db160efe).
+> A migration example from `v8` to `v9` is available for the [wl-squide-monorepo-template](https://github.com/gsoft-inc/wl-squide-monorepo-template/commit/87489f0541cc959f437133f2afd8c0a9db160efe).
-!!!

 The changes in `v9.0` have minimal impact on module code.
 To migrate an existing module, follow these steps:

 1. Convert all deferred routes into static routes.
 [View example](#removed-support-for-deferred-routes)
 2. Add a `$id` option to the navigation item registrations.
 [View example](#new-id-option-for-navigation-items)

+!!!warning
+Ensure that modules registering deferred routes are updated to convert those routes into static routes and are deployed before the host application. **Failure to do so may lead to runtime errors in the production environment**.
+!!!

 ### Isolated development